To help younger kids with ADHD, try these behavior management techniques:

 Communicate regularly with your child's teachers so that you can deal with any behavior patterns before they become a major problem.

 Walk your talk.
 Set a good example for your child.
-Children with ADHD need role models for behavior more than other children, and the adults in their lives are very important.
+Children with ADHD need role models for good behavior more than other children, and the adults in their lives are very important.

 If your teen has ADHD: